2026 Analysis

 Kaneen (Saudi beauty) Odoo Adobe Commerce PWA Streamlined ERP-connected operations

-Benum (Norwegian B2B audio) Visma Magento Commerce Cloud Vitari iPaaS connector, improved operational efficiency
+Benum (Norwegian B2B audio) Visma Magento Commerce Cloud Vitari iPaaS connector; +31% checkout completion, -65% page load

 Source: elogic.co/projects/.
 All outcomes as documented in published case studies.